dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 For many software projects, preparing an application for deployment to production often involves creating complicated settings and at least a little bit of experimentation.
 Dojo 2, on the other hand, provides a single command, `dojo build` that is used both during development as well as for production deployments.

 While the `dojo build` command addresses many use cases, a few configuration options are necessary to support certain development and deployment scenarios.
-The `--locale`, `--supportedLocales`, and `--messageBundles` arguments are used to configurate the applications internationalization support.
-The `--debug` argument allows the results of the build to be examined in more depth.
-Finally, the `--disableLazyWidgetDetection` argument can be used to optimize how an application loads widgets.

 To ensure repeatable builds, all of the configuration options for the `dojo` CLI commands can be stored in `.dojorc`, an ideal choice when it is necessary to ensure that consecutive builds are executed with the same parameters.